Marguarite

 At least three months before your 65th birthday, set up a doctor appointment.

-Before you switch, discuss required blood tests and next steps with your healthcare provider.
-During your appointment, you will also want to confirm they are registered as a Medicare provider so you can continue to see them.
+During your appointment, you will also want to confirm your doctor is registered as a Medicare provider so you can continue to see them.
+If your doctor does not accept Medicare, check with Medicare for recommendations.

 Three months before you enroll in Medicare, get a C-peptide blood test.

 To make sure you’re eligible for coverage, have your healthcare provider request a fasting C-peptide test with a simultaneously drawn fasting blood glucose test.
-They should send us the results prior to your Medicare enrollment.
+They should send Medtronic the results prior to your Medicare enrollment.

+This is also an important time to plan for your future methods for ordering supplies.
+If you currently order supplies from Medtronic, you may need to get future supplies from a contracted distributor.
 Once you’ve received your Medicare ID card, make sure to let us know so we can help you navigate next steps.

 What to know after you enroll in Medicare